Pranesh-2005/github-readme-stats-fast/Readme.md

 > This card shows language usage only inside your own non-forked repositories, not depending on who the author of the commits is.
 It does not include your contributions into another users/organizations repositories.
 Currently there are no way to get this data from GitHub API.
 If you want this behavior to be improved you can support [this feature request](https://github.com/orgs/community/discussions/18230) created by [@rickstaa](https://github.com/rickstaa) inside GitHub Community.

 > [!WARNING]\
 > Currently this card shows data only about first 100 repositories.
-This is because GitHub API limitations which cause downtimes of public instances (see [#1471](https://github.com/Pranesh-2005/github-readme-stats/issues/1471)).
+This is because GitHub API limitations which cause downtimes of public instances.
 In future this behavior will be improved by releasing GitHub action or providing environment variables for user's own instances.

 ### Usage